vcmi/VCMI.eu/additional/docs/blog/posts/vcmi-1.5.0-release.md

 ## Online multiplayer support
 VCMI now has an online lobby that can be used to set up multiplayer sessions.
 But you can also interact with other players.
 The lobby works on all platforms and regardless of firewall restrictions.
 It can be opened at any time on desktop systems with `CTRL + Tab` and on mobile platforms with a three-finger touch.

+Additionally it is now possible to check towns/heroes during opponent player turn and bypass hero movement latency for non-host players by picking maximum hero speed in game options.

 ## Better random maps
 A new biome system for random maps has been integrated.
 This makes created maps look much more natural.

 Also there are many different optimizations like properly random-looking zone edges, treasure/obstacle density tweaks and underground generation content tweaks leading to better zones.

 ## AI optimizations
-Nullkiller AI got notable speedup improvements, better handling of heroes with "patrol" set in map editor and some other AI bug fixes.
+Nullkiller AI got notable speedup improvements, better handling of heroes with "patrol" set in map editor and some other fixes.

 ## Most remaining campaign issues fixed
 Many different problems and bugs related to campaigns have been fixed.